Port of Auckland: Port of Auckland

-Three new large container cranes arrived in 2018 from Chinese firm Zhenhua Port Machinery Co. for NZ$20 million each, now installed at the North end of Fergusson Container Terminal.
-The new cranes are the largest in New Zealand, weighing 2,100 tonnes each.
+Three new large container cranes arrived in 2018 from Chinese firm Zhenhua Port Machinery Co. for NZ$20 million each, now installed at the north end of Fergusson Container Terminal.
+The cranes are the largest in New Zealand, weighing 2,100 tonnes each.
 Standing 114 m high with a 70 m boom length, they are capable of lifting four 20 ft containers at once.
 They were bought to provide the necessary lifting capacity and reach for Post-Panamax ships.
 Each crane has enough solar panels on them to power an average New Zealand home.

-Ports of Auckland Limited has made a commitment to be Zero Emission by 2040 and recently signed a contract with Dutch company Damen Shipyards to buy the world's first full-size, fully electric port tug.
-The new tug, a Damen RSD-E Tug 2513 to be delivered in 2021, will have a 70 tonne bollard pull, the same as the port's strongest diesel tug Hauraki, also built by Damen.
+Ports of Auckland Limited made a commitment to be Zero Emission by 2040.
+It bought the world's first full-size, fully electric port tug, a Damen RSD-E Tug 2513, from Dutch company Damen Shipyards.
+It has a 70 tonne bollard pull, the same as the port's strongest diesel tug Hauraki, also built by Damen.
+The tug arrived in 2022.

 Port of Onehunga

-There is a second smaller port at Onehunga on the Manukau Harbour, on the southern side of the Auckland isthmus.
-While it is much closer to the industrial areas of South Auckland, the access via the shallow entrance of Manukau Harbour, and the smaller facilities, make it much less significant than the main port, and it is used mostly for coastal shipping within New Zealand, such as for bringing in cement from Westport.
+There was a smaller second port at Onehunga on the Manukau Harbour, on the southern side of the Auckland isthmus.
+While it is much closer to the industrial areas of South Auckland, the access via the shallow entrance of Manukau Harbour, and the smaller facilities, made it much less significant than the main port.
+It was used mostly for coastal shipping within New Zealand.
 The port, despite being 100 nautical miles closer to Sydney and 200 nautical miles closer to Wellington, was never able to be developed to the same extent as the Waitematā Harbour ports, due to the extensive sand bars at the mouth of the Manukau Harbour.
+Shipping of cement to Onehunga from Westport ceased in mid-2016.

 The port flourished in the 1850s and early 1860s as a link to the Manukau Harbour and Waikato regions, where Tāmaki Māori and Waikato tribes would sell and barter resources such as peaches, melons, fish and potatoes, to be on-sold for the settlement of Auckland.
 This trade was halted due to the invasion of the Waikato in 1863, and while the port continued to be used for passengers and cargo, it became disused over time due to the construction of more reliable road and rail links to Wellington.

 Modern ships became too large to use the port, and negotiations were under way in 2015 by Auckland Council to sell it to the council entity Panuku Development Auckland, which wanted to turn it into a waterfront village, apartments and shops in a style similar to Wynyard Quarter.
 The sale did not go through and in 2016 it was announced that the port would be sold to NZ Transport Agency (NZTA), which wanted to build an interchange for a $1.8 billion east–west motorway link on the land.
 It was claimed that NZTA had not yet finalised its plans for the interchange and any land remaining after it was built would be sold to Panuku.
+Ports of Auckland sold Onehunga Wharf to Panuku in 2018.